 WMSWCD technical staff has set traps in Oregon ash trees in 6 varied and dispersed locations that could be potential pathways of transmission to new sites.
 Trap locations include a rural pastureland that might catch insects coming from the east side of the Tualatin Mountains; a forested spot on the east side of Tryon Creek State Natural Area; two in the Northwest Industrial area of Portland, to capture insects that might be traveling in wood shipping pallets on trucks; one on Sauvie Island; and one near the Smith & Bybee wetlands.

 We put traps out during the time of year that adult EABs would be actively flying around – between June and late September.
 Our team checks the traps every 3 weeks and sends data to APHIS, including information on where the traps were placed, when they were checked, and if any target insects were found.
-The traps tend to collect a small number of other flying insects, but so far we have, thankfully, not found any EAB.
+The traps tend to collect a small number of other flying insects, but so far in these locations we have, thankfully, not found any EAB.

 What happens if we find emerald ash borer in our district?